jessesquires/Foil/README.md

 ### Observing changes

 There are [many ways to observe property changes](https://www.jessesquires.com/blog/2021/08/08/different-ways-to-observe-properties-in-swift/).
 The most common are by using Key-Value Observing or a Combine Publisher.
-Both require the object with the property to inherit from `NSObject` and the property must be declared as `@objc dynamic`.
+KVO observing requires the object with the property to inherit from `NSObject` and the property must be declared as `@objc dynamic`.

 ```swift
 final class AppSettings: NSObject {